ladreamist/DomatoADB/README.md

-# DomatoADB
+# DomatoADB Server
 Server for fuzzing Android browsers.
-Originally built with Domato as a core component for generating HTML, CSS, and JS, with plans soon to move Domato related code to a driver, interchangable with other generators.
+Originally built with Domato as a core component for generating HTML, CSS, and JS, but may move Domato related code to a driver, so it may be interchangable with other generators.

 # Issues
 - Fuzzing isn't yet hands free.
 Need to work on launching pages after crashes, and diagnosing.